Nancy-geek/OOPS/README.md

 - **Compile-time errors** occur during code compilation (before execution), often due to syntax or type mismatches, while **runtime errors** occur during program execution (after compilation), such as division by zero or accessing an out-of-bounds array.

 ## 3. Member Functions
 - In C++, member functions are functions that are part of a class and can operate on its data members.
+(Pass by Reference)
 - In Java, functions inside a class are called methods, but conceptually, they are the same as member functions in C++.
+(Pass by Value)
 - **[Types of MEMBER FUNCTIONS IN C++]**
   - (https://www.studytonight.com/cpp/types-of-member-function.php)
   -
 - Friend Functions is a reason, why C++ is not called as a pure Object Oriented language.
 Because it violates the concept of Encapsulation.
 - Inside Class Function --> inline keyword
 - Outside Class Function --> scope resolution operator (::)

+- (**For JAVA** - When an array is passed as an argument to a method in Java, a copy of the array's reference (memory address) is passed, not a copy of the array itself.
+This means that while the method receives a copy of the reference, both the original array and the method's parameter refer to the same array in memory.
+Consequently, modifications made to the array elements within the method will directly affect the original array)

 ### Structure and Class
 <a>(https://www.geeksforgeeks.org/structure-vs-class-in-cpp/)</a>